 The module can be explored and downloaded from Github:

-As we saw in class, I recommend the use of Qt Creator IDE to develop in C++.
+As we saw in class, I recommend the use of an IDE to develop in C++.
 There are a few reasons for this:

 ROS uses CMake but in its own fashion.
-The projects are called "packages" and the sources are located in the src folder of the ROS workspace.
-On the other hand, the build directory is not inside the same folder.
-It is in the build folder of the ROS workspace and has to be created by ROS itself.
+The projects are called packages and the sources are located in the src folder of the ROS workspace.
+The compilation directory of a given ROS package is imposed by the ROS framework and is below the build folder of the workspace.
+This has a few consequences:

 When loading a CMakeLists.txt, QtCreator will read the content and display all sources (.h and .cpp) that are listed as useful to create executables or libraries.
 Here are the main tools from the GUI: